dxd429/magieSims/README.md

-# Alternative Workflow for DMR Detection
+# Workflow to obtain simulated data and apply DMR detection methods for power evaluation

-This document outlines an alternative workflow for users who wish to apply their chosen method for DMR (Differentially Methylated Regions) detection.
+This workflow acts as a complement to our R package `magpie`, providing an alternative way for users who wish to conduct power analysis using their DMR detection methods of choice. `magpie` currently includes the DMR testing methods `TRESS` and `exomePeak2`, and is available at https://bioconductor.org/packages/magpie/.

+Below, we present a detailed breakdown of data simulation and DMR testing.

 ## Getting Started